couchbaselabs/node-ottoman/vuepress/guides/first-app.md

   }
   return res.status(500).json({ error: err.toString() });
 });
-const useCollections = false; // true to create scopes/collections.
-start({ useCollections })
+const useCollections = false; // set this to true to create scopes/collections. start({ useCollections })
   .then(() => {
     console.log('All the indexes were registered');